damlabeyaz/python-exercises/README.md

 # python-exercises

-This repository contains all programming examples from (this Udemy course)[https://www.udemy.com/course/python-bootcamp/].
+This repository contains all programming examples from [this Udemy course](https://www.udemy.com/course/python-bootcamp/).

 ## Usage